Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

 INGREDIENT NOTES: Gochujang is a spicy, sweet, intensely savoury Korean fermented chilli paste.
 You’ll find it in the international aisle of larger supermarkets, or at an Asian supermarket.
 You’ll also find it on Amazon.
 If you’re worried the glaze might be too spicy for you, reduce the amount of gochujang (use 1 or 1/2 tablespoon).
 If you taste it and it’s still too spicy, you can add a little more honey to balance the spiciness out.

-STORAGE INSTRUCTIONS: The meatballs will keep really well for 5 days, stored in an airtight container in the fridge, making this a great recipe for meal prep.
+STORAGE INSTRUCTIONS: The meatballs will keep well for 4 days, stored in an airtight container in the fridge, making this a great recipe for meal prep.
 Reheat in the microwave at 1-minute intervals until heated through.
 You can store the meatballs by themselves, or with the rice and broccolini.
 You can also form the meatballs and store them in the fridge, either on a tray covered with cling film or in a covered container for up to a day.

 HOW TO FREEZE: You can freeze the meatballs either raw or cooked.
 Either way, place them on a lined oven tray in the freezer until they’re solid, then transfer them to a zip lock bag.
 You can cook them straight from frozen (add an extra 5 minutes if cooking frozen raw meatballs).